kopaka1822/ImageViewer/Docs/filter_manual.md

 Sets the description of the shader that will be displayed in the filter tab

-**#setting** sepa, *true/false*

-Specifies if the shader is a seperatable shader.
-If sepa is set to true, the shader will be executed one time for each dimension (2 or 3 times).
-In the first run, the variable `int3 filterDirection` will be set to `int3(1,0, 0)`.
-In the second run, the variable will be set to `int3(0,1,0)`.
-If we are processing a 3D image, the variable will be set to `int3(0,0,1)` in the third run.
-The default value is false.

 **#setting** type, *filter type*

 Specifies what kind of filter function is provided.
 List of types and resulting filter functions: